seisflows.solver.specfem

 _export_starting_models(parameters=None)

 Export the initial and target models to the SeisFlows output/ directory.
+These are not used for actual simulations, just to keep track of models that were used during the workflow.

 parameters (list) – list of parameters to export.
 If None, will default to self._parameters